openbox-bio/ebola_i2o/README.md

 Important:
 1. Path names should have no spaces in them.
 Good folder name: `data_folder`.
 Bad folder name: `data folder`.
 2. Please ensure that the name of the input file is of the following format: <test_strain_name>.txt, where test_strain_name is **no longer than ten characters**.
-3. _Disclaimer:_ This pipeline has been tested on Ubnutu.
+3. **Disclaimer:** This pipeline has been tested on Ubnutu.
 It should, in principle, work on all flavors of Unix.
-Please reach me at anjan.purkayastha@gmail.com to report problems or bugs.
+Please mail me at anjan.purkayastha@gmail.com to report problems or bugs.